List of communities celebrating the Traditional Latin Mass

-The pre-1970 Roman Missal was never abrogated by the Catholic Church, yet it was rarely used and sometimes prohibited by local authorities after Vatican II.
+The traditional Latin rites were never abrogated by the Catholic Church, yet they were rarely used and sometimes prohibited by local authorities after 1970.
 To clarify the fact that the traditional Roman and other Latin liturgical rites had never been abrogated, and to expand and promote the ancient liturgy's use, Pope Benedict XVI issued in 2007 a motu proprio titled Summorum Pontificum, which was complemented by the instruction Universæ Ecclesiæ in 2011.
 This superseded previous documents already favorable to the traditional rites: Quattuor abhinc annos and Ecclesia Dei (both by John Paul II).
-However, Pope Francis abrogated these more expansive permissions in 2021, with the motu proprio Traditionis custodes.
+However, Pope Francis established more restrictive conditions in 2021, with the motu proprio Traditionis custodes.